kruligh/dotfiles/README.md

 Run `fish/install.sh` to install fish shell.

-Run `fish/utils.install.fish` to install fish utils like fisherman and bass.
+Run `fish/utils.install.fish` from fish to install fish utils like fisherman and bass.

-## Gnome